freshystar/extended-fib-php/README.md

 # 🚀 PHP + Rust: BigInt Fibonacci via FFI

 This project calculates large Fibonacci numbers in **Rust** using the `num-bigint` crate and calls the function from **PHP** using **FFI** — all inside Docker.
+A fun interactive PHP app using Rust (via FFI) to compute large Fibonacci numbers efficiently.

 ---